Azure/OpenDatasetsNotebooks/README.md

 ## How to navigate and use the example notebooks?

 > * To use tutorials/enrich_demo_data_spark.ipynb, you should already have an Azure Subscription, and have created an
 >   Azure Databricks Workspace.
-You should have installed pandas=0.23.0 (or above).
+You should have installed pandas==0.23.0 (or above).
 Upload the notebook over there, and
 >   clike 'Run'.

 > * To use tutorials/enrich_demo_data.ipynb, either you already have a Azure Databricks Workspace, or you have your own
 >   Jupyter server.
-Then you simply upload the notebook overthere, and run.
+Then you simply upload the notebook overthere to run it.

 ## Tutorials